Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 My name is Samanta and Im a high school graduate.
 I really like animals and I enjoy spending time with them.
 I have 3 dogs—a golden retriever, a dalmation and a yorkie pomenerian mix.
 I grew up with lots of dogs including both big and small.
 I have trained dogs and plan on pursing a profession in dog training.
 I really look fowards to walking your dog and spending time with them!

-Oral medicine administration, Senior dog care, High energy dogs, Training experience, Dogs who pull, Puppy care, Fast walker
+Oral medicine administration, Senior dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience

 Hello, my name is Jaiden!
 I grew up on the Olympic Peninsula with dogs, cats, horses, and bunnies, and have been dog sitting and dog walking for years.
 I carry a degree in Human Ecology and spend much of my time making art, riding my bicycle, or homebrewing cider/beer/kombucha.
 I am looking forward to exploring Seattle with your furry friend!